projectpythia-mystmd/ocean-bgc-cookbook/README.md

 ### Intro

-(Add content for this section, e.g., "The foundational content includes ... ")
+Learn how to read in the main CESM dataset that we'll be working with, and make a few simple maps.

 ### Nutrients

-(Add content for this section, e.g., "Example workflows include ... ")
+Explore the distribution of several nutrients in the ocean with maps and vertical profiles, and compare to observational data.

 ### Plankton

-(Add content for this section, e.g., "Example workflows include ... ")
+Explore the distribution of the phytoplankton and zooplankton functional types represented in CESM, and compare to observational data.

 ## Running the Notebooks

-You can either run the notebook using [Binder](https://binder.projectpythia.org/) or on your local machine.
+You can either run the notebooks using [Binder](https://binder.projectpythia.org/) or on your local machine.

 ### Running on Binder